 The objectives focus on general assessment, appropriate use of assessment tools such as SPICES, the Katz Index of Independence in Activities of Daily Living assessment tool; the Pittsburgh Sleep Quality Index (PSQI), the Elder Mistreatment Assessment, and the Alcohol Use and Screening Assessment.
 In addition conflicts regarding living arrangements are addressed.

-Download an Instructor Toolkit that contains suggestions for discussion of Red's monologue
+Download the Instructor Toolkit with suggestions for discussion of Red's monologue

 Simulation Scenario 1 occurs in Red's home during a visit by the nurses from the home health agency to assess the breakdown on his toe.
 During the assessment, the nurse discovers that Red is having sleeping problems and some urgency incontinence.
 He also makes statements that should cue learners that further assessments are needed of his diet, medication, and alcohol use, and to rule out elder abuse.
 Concerns expressed by the daughter-in-law about Red's ability to care for himself should prompt learners to use the Katz Index of Independence in Activities of Daily Living assessment tool.
 Other assessment tools recommended for this scenario include SPICES: An Overall Assessment Tool of Older Adults, the Pittsburgh Sleep Quality Index (PSQI), the Elder Mistreatment Assessment, and the Alcohol Use and Screening Assessment.

-Download Instructor Toolkit ideas for use with Red's second monologue
+Download the Instructor Toolkit with suggestions for discussion of Red's second monologue

 Simulation Scenario 2 takes place at the local hospital.
 Jon stopped by to check on Red after one of his friends from the VFW called to say that Red didn't make it for coffee.
 The nearest VA hospital is more than 100 miles away and the doctor told him that Red needed to be seen immediately.
 He is admitted for possible sepsis.
 The focus of this simulation is an emphasis on the atypical presentation of sepsis in the older adult.